Frequently asked questions about the Information Quality Graduate Program at UALR.

 Q. Is Information Quality the same as Data Quality?

 Answer: Depends upon whom you ask.
 Although many experts use the terms information quality and data quality interchangeably, they are used to denote different concepts in the UALR program.
 Information quality is used as the title of the program because it encompasses the entire discipline and in addition to technical issues, information quality addresses important management aspects such as, quantifying the business impact or poor quality data, making the business case for improving the quality of information, creating strategies for sustainable quality and governance of information, and building an environment and culture of quality information in an organization.
 Data quality is a critical part of the information quality discipline that is focused on assuring that data in an information system conforms to particular requirements and specifications.
-At a high-level, information quality is about maximizing the value of information for both the enterprise and the consumers of the information, while data quality is degree to which data conform to data requirements.
+At a high-level, information quality is about maximizing the value of information for both the enterprise and the consumers of the information, while data quality is measuring the degree to which data conform to data requirements.

 Q. Are the courses available online?